-I presented this work in a solo exhibition at Marrow Gallery in San Francisco, as well as a presentation at Pocoapoco in Oaxaca, MX at the completion of my residency.
+This body of work was presented in a solo exhibition at Marrow Gallery, and later exhibited at Pocoapoco in Oaxaca, Mexico, at the conclusion of my residency.

 This work reflects the desert’s arid stillness, shifting palette, and vast unknowability through reflection, obscuring, and suspended movement.
 The grid emerges naturally—a familiar yet fluid structure—framing the desert’s elusive space.